t-me/DirectAdmin-Certificate-Manager/README.md

 License
 ----------
-**DireactAdmin Certificate Manager** is an open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+**DirectAdmin Certificate Manager** is an open source project that is licensed under the [MIT license](http://opensource.org/licenses/MIT).